 Royce Learning Center was founded in 1970 by Harriet Royce, along with a small group of other professionals and parents who were advocates for individuals with learning disabilities.
 As a noted educator of the learning disabled, Mrs. Royce and her peers realized that education could change the life of an individual and their families, ultimately resulting in a stronger and healthier Savannah community.

-For the past 50 years, Royce has served those who learn differently, want to improve their academic skills, or seek to attain specific credentials or certifications for the workplace.
-With students ranging in age from Pre-K to 50+ years of age, the Center meets the needs of children and adults with learning differences and literacy needs through its five unique programs: Chatham Academy, The Tutoring Center, Summer Programs, Adult & Community Education (ACE), and Royce Collegiate Institute.
+For over 50 years, Royce has served those who learn differently.
+With students ranging in age from Pre-K to 50+ years of age, the Center meets the needs of children and adults with learning differences and literacy needs through its five unique programs:

 The Tutoring Center offers one-to-one tutoring for all ages, subjects, grade levels, and learning styles.
 The staff has expertise working with non-traditional learners as well as preparing students for specific high school or college exams.

-The Summer Programs have shown to improve reading and math skills, school interest, motivation and relationships with adults and peers.
+The Summer Programs have shown to improve academic and social skills, school interest, motivation and relationships with adults and peers.
 Our strategy is to assist children with learning differences such as ADD/ADHD and other learning disorders to become successful and stay on grade level in school, reducing the likelihood of dropping out.

 Royce Learning Center encourages you to visit or inquire about their programs to experience firsthand the level of expertise and caring their staff possesses.
 Royce Learning Center is an accredited, non-profit and United Way member agency.